AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 3. Publish GitHub Page with URL *http://your_username.github.io*
 4. Add content

-### Step 1: Sign up for Github or login
+### Step 1: Sign up for Github or log in
 Your username will become part of the url of your website, so it's best to choose one that is concise, memorable and uniquely identifiable to your name.
 Github lets you change username anytime but its [not advisable](https://help.github.com/articles/what-happens-when-i-change-my-username/) later on.

 ![]({{ site.url }}/images/GitHubPages/screenshot-1.png){:width="890px"}

 ### Step 2: Create a repository named *your_username.github.io*
-The repository name must be in the right format *your_username.github.io* with your current username.
-Add a `ReadMe.md` file.
+Once you sign up or log in, select "Start a project":
 ![]({{ site.url }}/images/GitHubPages/screenshot-2.png){:width="890px"}

 If you just signed up, GitHub might ask you to first verify your email address before you create the repository.

 ![]({{ site.url }}/images/GitHubPages/screenshot-3.png){:width="890px"}

-Select "Initialize this repository with a README":
+The repository name must be in the right format *your_username.github.io* for GitHub Pages to work.
+Select the option "Initialize this repository with a README":

 ![]({{ site.url }}/images/GitHubPages/screenshot-4.png){:width="890px"}